bolticio/cli/README.md

 # Install Boltic CLI globally
 npm install -g @boltic/cli

-# Authenticate with your Boltic account
+# Authenticate with your Boltic account (if required for commands)
 boltic login

 # Create your first integration